silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/01_Functional_Testing.md

 # Functional Testing

-[api:FunctionalTest] test your applications `Controller` logic and anything else which requires a web request.
-The core idea of these tests is the same as `SapphireTest` unit tests but `FunctionalTest` adds several methods for creating [api:HTTPRequest], receiving [api:HTTPResponse] objects and modifying the current user session.
+[FunctionalTest](api:SilverStripe\Dev\FunctionalTest) test your applications `Controller` logic and anything else which requires a web request.
+The core idea of these tests is the same as `SapphireTest` unit tests but `FunctionalTest` adds several methods for creating [HTTPRequest](api:SilverStripe\Control\HTTPRequest), receiving [HTTPResponse](api:SilverStripe\Control\HTTPResponse) objects and modifying the current user session.

 ## Get

 	:::php
 	$page = $this->get($url);

-Performs a GET request on $url and retrieves the [api:HTTPResponse].
+Performs a GET request on $url and retrieves the [HTTPResponse](api:SilverStripe\Control\HTTPResponse).
 This also changes the current page to the value of the response.

 ## Post